From Cradle to College: 9 Tips for Designing a Closet That Will Grow With Your Child

 Let the space reflect them

 As a child’s independence grows, it’s important that he or she has a room that feels comfortable and personal.
-Because of this, when you’re investing in furniture and cabinetry for children, it’s important that it can adapt aesthetically and functionally.
+Because of this, when you’re investing in kids playroom storage, it’s important that it can adapt aesthetically and functionally.
 Changing out drawer and door faces, or swapping in new hardware is a very inexpensive way to redesign the entire look of the room to reflect a child’s evolving personality.

 It’s important to provide drawers and cabinets as a place for personal items.
 Teens need privacy when inviting their friends over to spend time or do homework.